How Do You Know When It’s Time to Hire a COO?

 The relationship between the COO and your functional leads brings up an important and often overlooked question: Is the CEO’s lack of time truly an indication that it’s time to bring on a COO, or is the issue that other leaders in the organization aren’t strong enough (or don’t have the right skills) to take on some of the work that the CEO needs to offload?

 This is an important distinction, and how you answer it plays a major role in your decisions about whether to hire a COO and how to define that role.

-Once you move past the market fit stage and are beginning to see material growth, I prefer to hire functional leaders who have the expertise and depth of experience to build out their respective disciplines.
+Once you move past the market fit stage and you’re beginning to see material growth, hire functional leaders who have the expertise and depth of experience to build out their respective disciplines.
 If you’re able to take this approach, your preferred COO type might be—as noted above—the chief-of-staff COO.

 Helping CEOs think all the way through these kinds of choices is what I do.
-When I start working with the CEO of a pre-IPO company, I begin with a three-year exercise that guides them to think through their next phase of growth including trying to quantify that growth by revenue, number of customers, number of people, etc. It then takes the planning a level deeper by having them break their projected number of people down by function for each of the following three years (the current one, plus the two following).
+When I start working with the CEO of a pre-IPO company, I begin with a three-year exercise that guides them to think through their next phase of growth—including trying to quantify that growth by revenue, number of customers, number of people, etc. It then takes the planning a level deeper by having them break their projected number of people down by function for each of the following three years (the current one, plus the two following).

 Which executives you need on your team, in what order, and at which stage of growth—these are all key decisions for a growing company.
 Scoping out the roles accurately and then finding the right people to step into those roles is a huge part of being able to harness anticipated growth.
 I personally take on this work because it’s exciting and rewarding to help companies at this tipping point make decisions that put them squarely on the path to success.